Does My Small Pet Need Company And What Does Bonding Entail?

 -Make them feel comfortable

 Not all introductions will be successful, so you should have a plan in case they can't live together.
 I have a number of clients who have to keep their small pets separate as they never managed to get them to bond but then were unable to take the other pet back to where they had bought it from.
-This is another leading cause for pets being re homed or abounded, because the owner bought a pet but then could not get them to bond with their preexisting small pet.
-Now if you have bonded before and had success then
+This is another leading cause for pets being re-homed or abandoned, because the owner bought a pet but then could not get them to bond with their pre-existing small pet.
+Now if you have bonded before and had success then that’s great and you will probably feel confident enough to try it yourself again.
+However, often folk struggle and will need professional guidance.
+Some charities offer a bonding service which takes all the stress away from you, fab!
+Others will provide you with strict guidelines and expect you to do the leg work at home and there are also independent bonding services out there who can be paid for their time to bond.
+Most of these services will take back a rabbit or pig if the bonding has been unsuccessful.
+But remember to always check out any service before you leave your pet with them.
+I’d also stress that even folk who have professionally bonded for years don’t always have success- I know from personal experience, it’s really down to the personalities of the pets and while some jel really quickly, others can be challenging and the bonding process can become hard going very quickly.

-The other reason why seeking professional help may be needed is because when you first introduce two rabbits into the same pen area…..you have to be acting as mediator, watching all the time and not leaving the room.
-I’ve heard of some heart breaking cases where a pet owner has attempted to bond themselves, put them together as it seemed to be going well with a shared pen wall and left the room for some lunch or a phone call, only to come back to discover rabbits fighting and ripping fluff and skin out of each other.
-It is very alarming indeed but is a perfect example of the fact that bunnies are
+The other reason why seeking professional help may be needed is because when you first introduce two rabbits into the same pen area…..you have to be acting as a mediator, watching all the time, observing and not leaving the room.
+I’ve heard of some heart breaking cases where a pet owner has attempted to bond themselves, put them together as it seemed to be going well with a shared pen, left the room for some lunch or a phone call, only to come back to discover rabbits fighting and ripping fluff and skin out of each other.
+It is very alarming indeed but is a perfect example of the fact that bunnies are anything but, simple uncomplicated little creatures.
+They are indeed complicated and even for the most experienced experts, sometimes you're left scratching your head and thinking….I was so sure that pairing would work wonderfully.
+It is pretty normal in the bonding process for some biting and knocks to each other- it’s judging when to jump in and split them and try another rabbit another day or to let it continue which is the hard part.
+Jump in too soon and you may wreck it when in fact they were just testing each other to see who the dominant one was and who the submissive one was.
+Jump in too late and you may have a seriously injured and traumatized pet on your hands.

 So to sum up- bonding is a process that can’t be rushed and needs your undivided attention.
-You need to be experienced enough to know when you need to call it quits or when to continue for a bit longer.
-If it doesn’t work the first time, don’t be too disheartened, it may just be that their personalises clashed, you can always attempt bonding again with other bunnies but me sure to give a good amount of rest time between to avoid your pet from becoming stressed and overwhelmed and even ill.
+You need to be experienced enough to know when you need to call it quits and move on to another rabbit option or when to continue for a bit longer.
+If it doesn’t work the first time, don’t be too disheartened, it may just be that their personalities clashed, you can always attempt bonding again with other bunnies but let them have a break first between to avoid your pet from becoming stressed and overwhelmed and even ill.
 If you are not sure, seek help.
+There is no set amount of times you can try to bond but you do need to be realistic and remember the welfare of your pre-existing pet is priority.
+If your attempts have failed then seek out a professional rescue in your area that offers a bonding service and has a good track record for successful bonding, their skill may be what is needed to make a match.
+Remember that in most cases, there is a perfect bunny rabbit or a guinea pig match for your existing pet somewhere out there, you just need the right support to find them.
+And remember if you have some failed attempts, it doesn’t mean it won’t work out with a different pet, it's trial and error when mixing different personalities.

-Nibbles & Custard Pet Services holds copy right over all blogs and articles on this page.
+Nibbles & Custard Pet Services holds copyright over all blogs and articles on this page.
 If you see this article on any other pet care page or anything similar please inform us as we take plagiarism and individuals masquerading as false experts without appropriate training and experience even more seriously.